 Major technological advances have the power to shake up the marketplace.
 As investment shocks, technological innovations do not affect all firms equally.
 Some firms benefit, while others lose market share.
 Because of these risks, investors demand a premium for investing in companies that appear unable to adapt to new technologies, argues Dimitris Papanikolaou, an assistant professor of finance at the Kellogg School of Management.
 Read moreTags: investment, technological innovation, risk premium

 Purpose – The purpose of this paper is to identify emerging critical generic managerial competencies in the Kenyan hotel industry.
 Design/methodology/approach – A cross-sectional survey research design was used to gather primary data using self-administered questionnaires.
 The population was composed of hospitality managers from ten five-star hotels in Nairobi and Mombasa, Kenya.
 A sample of 160 hospitality managers was selected proportionately by simple random sample method.
-Read moreTags: hospitality, kenyan, competency, kenya
+Read moreTags: kenya, kenyan, hospitality, competency

 Purpose – The purpose of this paper is to determine the major long-term role that hands-on entrepreneurship training could play in poverty alleviation and job creation in one of the poorest regions of South Africa – the Eastern Free State (EFS).
 This is done against a background of frequently occurring violent protests against the inadequacy of the government’s hand-out poverty alleviation strategy of social grants, free houses and free social services.
-Read moreTags: Entrepreneurship, poverty alleviation, poor, job creation, africa
+Read moreTags: poor, Entrepreneurship, poverty alleviation, africa, south

 Purpose – In this editorial the Guest Editor attempts to link the idea of sustainable development in Africa to the different contributions that have been made by papers written on varied business disciplines.
 Design/methodology/approach – The papers in this special issue represent “best papers” that were selected during the 3rd International Business Conference (IBC) held in Zanzibar, Tanzania in 2009, addressing the theme of business challenges and sustainable solution, under the overarching conference theme of sustainable futures.
 The papers cover a wide range of business challenges and remedies in an interdisciplinary manner via a range of sub-disciplines ranging from human resources management and entrepreneurship training to HIV/AIDS in the workplace and gender buying patterns of German tourists.
 Read moreNo tags for this post.